Blabber (OpenAI TTS) MCP server

 }

-Once configured, you can use the text_to_speech tool with your MCP client.
+Once configured, you can use the text_to_speech tool through your MCP client.

-• input (string, required): The text to convert to speech
+• input (string, required): The text you want converted to speech

-• play (boolean, optional): Automatically play audio after generation
+• play (boolean, optional): Set to true to automatically play the audio after saving

 <use_mcp_tool>